Ukawsaw Gronniosaw: Life in the Americas

-In New Jersey, Gronniosaw was taught to read and brought up as a Christian.
-Gronniosaw wrote in his autobiography that he wanted to return to his family in Africa, but Frelinghuysen denied this request and told him to focus on the Christian faith.
-During his time with Frelinghuysen, Gronniosaw attempted suicide, distressed by his perceived failings as a Christian.
-When the minister died, he freed Gronniosaw in his will.
-Gronniosaw worked for the minister's widow and, subsequently, their orphans, but all died within four years.
+In New Jersey Gronniosaw was taught to read and write by Frelinghuysen, who converted him to Christianity.
+Though Gronniosaw told Frelinghuysen he wished to return to his family in Africa, Frelinghuysen denied his request and told him to focus on the Christian faith.
+During his time with Frelinghuysen Gronniosaw attempted suicide, distressed by his perceived failings as a Christian.
+When Frelinghuysen died in 1747 he freed Gronniosaw in his will.
+Gronniosaw began working for Frelinghuysen widow and subsequently their orphans, but the entire family died within four years.
+Now free of any obligations Gronniosaw planned to travel to England where he expected to meet similarly pious people like the Frelinghuysens.
+In the interim he went to the West Indies, and after the Seven Years' War broke out in 1756 Gronniosaw joined the crew of a British privateer as a cook.

-Planning to go to England, where he expected to meet other pious people like the Frelinghuysens, Gronniosaw travelled to the Caribbean, where he enlisted as a cook with a privateer, and later as a soldier in the 28th Regiment of Foot to earn money for the journey.
-He served in Martinique and Cuba, before obtaining his discharge and sailing to England.